 - Fotosearch.com has an extensive collection of royalty-free stock photography, clipart, illustrations, and stock footage.

 - PicMonkey – Edit photos, resize them, and add text for free

 - Canva – Create social media graphics using templates and images.
 It’s free to use.
-If you use their images as opposed to your own, you pay a small price.
+If you use their images as opposed to your own, you pay only $1.